imapex/imapex101/workstation_suggestions.md

 ---
 # Operating Systems

-## Mac OS X
+## MacOS
-Apple Mac OS X is a great platform used by many developers, both new and seasoned.
+Apple MacOS is a great platform used by many developers, both new and seasoned.
 It balances the line between a commercial OS built for usability, but also has the Linux underpinnings helpful for developers.

 ## Linux
 Linux is a great platform for development, with many open source and some commercial software packages available.
 Though quickly changing, it isn't as polished and immediately user friendly like Mac OS X and Windows.